panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 #### Reference and state diff

-Let's reuse the component `LogButtonClicks` from the previous section, but instead of using `useRef()`, let's use `useState()` hook to coint the number of button clicks.
+Let's reuse the component `LogButtonClicks` from the previous section, but use `useState()` hook to count the number of button clicks:

 ```jsx
 import { useState } from 'react';